 The best way to not get yourself or your loved ones sick is to stay home.
 Organize virtual get-togethers if you can.

-But seeing friends and family can be important for your mental well-being, especially during the holidays.
+But you might find yourself needing to travel for an emergency.
 If you must travel, you can reduce your risk for getting or spreading COVID-19.

 Think about the risk of traveling